jorgemanzo/weatherPuffin/README.md

 3. (Maybe) You'll need to allow incoming and outgoing connections in xCode, and maybe a few other small things that xCode can guide you through.

+4. Head over to [OpenWeatherMap-APIkeys](https://home.openweathermap.org/api_keys), make an account and get yourself an API key made.
+Then, paste it in `let API_KEY : String = "YourAPIkeyhere"` in the `ViewController.swift`.